segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/middleware.md

 The following examples are written in Swift to show that the middleware API works just as well in Swift as in Objective-C.

-#### Initialize
+#### Initialize middleware

-The following example shows how to initialize middlewares.
+The following example shows how to initialize middleware.

 <!--{% codeexample %}
 {% codeexampletab Swift %}-->